-SPCA opposes the selection of turkeys for accelerated growth rates which result in the inhibition of normal activity, causing metabolic or skeletal defects, chronic lameness and pain, increased mortality or other welfare problems.
+SPCA opposes the selection of turkeys for accelerated growth rates which result in the inhibition of normal activity, causing metabolic or skeletal defects, chronic lameness and pain, increased mortality, or other welfare problems.

-SPCA advocates for the use of turkey breeds with low levels of lameness and cardiovascular problems in order to improve their welfare.
+SPCA advocates for the use of turkey breeds with low levels of lameness and cardiovascular problems to improve their welfare.
 SPCA advocates for the use of parent breeders, where birds are able to walk around without difficulty and maintain their health and reproductive fitness without feed restrictions.
 SPCA opposes the use of commercial breeds where food restriction throughout production is necessary for broiler breeders.
 Male turkeys used for breeding should be physically capable of mating naturally.

 Breeding animals must be able to maintain normal mobility and physical health and express normal behaviour without feed restrictions.

-Research shows that such conditions may cause severe visual impairment in turkeys and consequently compromise their welfare.
+Low light level conditions may cause severe visual impairment in turkeys and consequently compromise their welfare.
 SPCA advocates that turkey breeds should be selected for low tendencies towards injurious pecking and management practices should be improved, so that fully-beaked turkeys can be farmed in natural lighting without a high risk of feather and injurious pecking.